erhvict/erhvict/README.md

 ==============================================================================================================================

 I'm Frontend Developer<br/>
-<font size="1">But sometimes the backend is also a developer...
-Very rarely...</font>
 ------------------
+But sometimes the backend is also a developer...
+Very rarely...

 Welcome to my GitHub profile!
 I'm novice frontend developer.
 I'm passionate about building dynamic and interactive web applications and constantly striving to improve my skills.